stephenliu0423/CGAT/README.md

 * scipy
 * scikit-learn

-## Example to Run the Codes
+## Examples to Run the Codes
-The instruction of commands has been stated in the codes (see main function in model/main.py).
+The instruction of commands can be found in the codes (see main function in model/main.py).
 * python main.py
 * python main.py --dataset music --dim 64 --l2_weight_rs 0.00005 --lr_rs 0.01 --batch_size 512 --n_epochs 50 --n_memory 16 --use_cuda True --n_neighbor 4 --kg_weight 0.0001 --dropout 0.3

 ## Dataset (data/music)